 CANCERS LINKED WITH ALCOHOL

-Alcohol consumption is one of the most important and preventable risk factors next to smoking and it is associated with several specific types of cancer.
+Alcohol consumption is one of the most important and preventable risk factors next to smoking, and it is associated with several specific types of cancer.
 Alcohol consumption can raise the risk of cancer in different parts of the body like

 Drinking takes a big toll on the liver, a vital organ that is involved in removing toxic waste from the body.
 For heavy drinkers, long-term exposure can lead to scarring of the liver and deposits of fat around the organ.

 This, in turn, puts an individual more at risk of developing a condition such as liver cancer.

 CANCERS OF THE MOUTH, THROAT, VOICE BOX AND ESOPHAGUS

 If these areas of the body are regularly in contact with any type of alcohol, the risk of cancer can increase.
 A study in 2010 found that people who had more than four alcoholic drinks a day were almost five times as likely to get mouth, laryngeal or esophagus cancer compared with someone who never drank.

 Smoking and drinking alcohol also tend to go hand in hand which increases the risk even more.
 It’s thought that drink may help harmful chemicals in tobacco get into cells in the throat and mouth.